pay360/mobilesdk-ios/README.md

 payment.address = address;
 ```

-You may also want to provide custom fields, by building instances of PPOCustomField, like so.
+You may also want to provide custom fields, by building instances of **PPOCustomField**, like so.

 ```objective-c